 A small business owner must act very carefully when dismissing an employee if they do not have a written employment contract.
 Having a written employment contract for every employee hired reduces your liability for damages should it become necessary to terminate the employee in the future.

 As I mentioned at the beginning of this chat, I am not qualified to talk about the complexities around employment law but felt strongly that small business owners need to be cognizant of their liability in this area.
-Use this chat as speaking points to discuss your circumstances and exposure with your lawyer.
+Download the Lesperance Mendes Guide.
+Use it and this chat as speaking points to discuss your circumstances and exposure with your lawyer.